Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Theory: Understanding the Separation of Unknown Class Representations via Jacobian Norm

 During closed-set metric learning, the representation embedding function $\boldsymbol{f}: \mathbb{R}^d \to \mathbb{R}^{d_z}$ of a discriminative model is trained to minimize \textit{intra-class distances} $\D(\boldsymbol{f}(\boldsymbol{x}), \boldsymbol{w}_{y})$ and maximize \textit{inter-class distances} $\D(\boldsymbol{f}(\boldsymbol{x}), \boldsymbol{f}(\boldsymbol{x}'))$ for known class samples $\boldsymbol{x}$ and $\boldsymbol{x}'$ paired with different class labels $y$ and $y'$ ($y \neq y'$).
 The prototype vector $\boldsymbol{w}_y {\in} \mathbb{R}^{d_z}$ is a proxy for the $y$-th known class $C_y$, and is formulated as a learnable parameter.
 The known set $\mathcal{K} {=} \cup_{k=1}^K C_k$ consists of $K$ disjoint disconnected known classes $C_k$.
 The train samples $\boldsymbol{x}$ and $\boldsymbol{x}'$ are sampled from the known set, while the labels $y$ and $y'$ from the corresponding label space $\mathcal{Y}_\mathcal{K} = \{1,\dots, K\}$.
 The open set $\mathcal{O} :=\mathcal{X} \setminus \mathcal{K}$ is the complement of the known set in the (bounded) global space $\mathcal{X} = [-1,1]^d \subseteq \mathbb{R}^{d}$.
 The unknown class $\mathcal{U}$ we consider is a \textit{proper} subset of the open set $\mathcal{O}$.
 Since our task is not to discriminate within the unknown class, we treat the unknown class as a single class, although it may consist of a diverse type of object.

 During training, the model has no access to the unknown class $\mathcal{U}$, and is trained only with the $K$ number of known classes to discriminate them.
-After training, the OSR model should not only discriminate each class in the known set but also need to discriminate the unknown from the known.
-Hence, the unknown class should be separated from all known classes in the representations space.
+After training, the OSR model should not only discriminate each class in the known set but also need to differentiate the unknown from the known.
+Hence, the unknown class should be separated from all known classes in the representations space such that $\boldsymbol{f}(\mathcal{K}) \cap \boldsymbol{f}(\mathcal{K}) = \varnothing$.